StonlyHQ/StonlySdk/README.md

 ### Initialization

 Before first use of the framework it needs to be initialized.
 Usually there are two strategies.
-One is to initialize framework as soon as possible (potentially long before first use) in AppDelegate so that when the time comes the framework will be ready.
+One is to initialize framework as soon as possible (potentially long before the first use) in AppDelegate so that when the time comes the framework will be ready.
 The second approach is to initialize it just before it's first actual use.
 Best approach will depend on the nature of the app and expected user behaviors.

 ```
 Stonly.shared.initialize(widgetId: String, completion: ((Stonly.State) -> Void)?)